From BR Bullpen

 Returning to the Dominican Republic after the season, Dirks had a mediocre regular season (.262/.294/.385) for the Toros.
 He moved to the Leones del Escogido after the season and was one the key contributors to their winning the 2012 Caribbean Series.
 He drove in the winning run in the 9th game of the Dominican League finals to give Escogido the league title, then in the Series drove in the winning run in extra innings in one of the games, and made a spectacular catch in right field to save a 1-0 win in another contest.
 Dirks made the Tigers' opening day roster in 2012 and started the year red hot, getting 6 hits in his first four games; he played only intermittently that month, but was an everyday starter in May and a big contributor to the offense, as he had his first four-hit game on May 10th and ended the month hitting .328.
 However, that month ended on a bad note as he sustained an Achilles tendon injury on May 30th and was out until early August, with a ten-game rehabilitation stint in Toledo in between.
 He continued to hit very well while back as an everyday player in August and September, and finished the year with a solid .322 batting average, coupled with an OBP of .370 and a .487 slugging percentage in 88 games as the Tigers' most-used left fielder.
 He hit 18 doubles, 5 triples and 8 homers, scored 56 runs and drove in 35. he went 5 for 17 (.294) with a double in the Tigers first-round win over the Oakland A's in the ALDS, although he neither scored nor drove in a run.
 He was 4 for 18 (.222) with another double in the four-game sweep of the New York Yankees in the ALCS.
 Because the DH was not in use in the first two games of the 2012 World Series against the San Francisco Giants, he gave up his spot in the line-up to Delmon Young and was relegated to pinch-hitting duties, then started Games 3 and 4 in Detroit but ended the Series 1 for 9 as the Tigers were swept in four games.

 Just as it seemed Dirks had established himself as a long-term starter in the outfield for the Tigers, he had an off-year in 2013.
 His batting average fell to .256 in 131 games, a big problem for a player who derives much of his value from hitting for a high average.
 He had 16 doubles, 2 triples and 9 homers, but saw his slugging percentage fall by over 100 points to .363.
 His OPS+ tumbled from an excellent 129 in 2012 to only 86, well-below average for a corner outfielder.
 As a result, he began to lose playing time as the season advanced, and when the post-season rolled around, manager Jim Leyland decided to bench him in order to find a spot in the line-up for Jhonny Peralta, who was coming back from a 50-game drug suspension and who had been in the meantime replaced at shortstop by the better-fielding Jose Iglesias.
 As a result, Dirks only went to bat five times in the two rounds of the postseason in which the Tigers played that season, going hitless.
 Still, he was expected to at least share a regular job in left field with recently acquired speedster Rajai Davis for the Tigers in 2014, but got some very bad news as spring training opened: bothered by a bad back, he went to see a specialist who advised him that he needed surgery on a displaced disk, meaning he would likely miss three months of action.
+More bad news followed in mid-July, when a rehabilitation assignment with the Class A Lakeland Flying Tigers had to be stopped after a few days due to a recurrence of inflammation in his lower back, sending him back to the DL.

 - 2011 Tigers Media Guide